 In March 2015, we were delighted to make our first voyage to Scotland, the birthplace of the game as we know it and the inspiration for our little brand, SEAMUS GOLF.
 On the trip, our plan was to visit fine golfing destinations, experience culture and finally engage with our woolen mills.

 For golf, we were lucky to have some fantastic spring weather with absolutely no rain and with the lull in the season the fine opportunity to play the Old Course as a three ball (and only a three ball).
 In addition to the Old Course, we visited North Berwick, Castle Course and finally Crail Golfing Society.
 Along the way, we took the time to visit a couple of Castles, enjoy a distillery tour and consume copious amounts of Haggis among many opportunities to bond between father and sons.

 Upon arriving on the 17th Morning of March, we drove directly to the mills located directly on the river of Tweed (arguably the reason for the naming of the cloth we so much love).
+It was important to us to perform the 'business visit' which included a trek to the mills.
 Many of the weavers originally found and sought locations near rivers for the reason of powering their mills with water power, and these locations ensued for hundreds of years as they were also close to farming and sheep country.